ks888/ansible-playbook-debugger/README.md

 Contributions are very welcome, including bug reports, feature requests, and English correction of documents.

-If you'd like to report a bug, please include the steps to recreate the bug, and the versions of ansible-playbook-debugger, ansible, and python.

-If you'd like to send a pull request, please write a test which shows that the new feature works or the bug is fixed.
+If you'd like to send a pull request, it is excellent if there is a test which shows that the new feature works or the bug is fixed.
 Take the following steps to run tests:

 1. Install packages for running tests.

   `pip install -r requirements-dev.txt`

 2. Run unit tests.